Skip to Content

 Mike Heithaus

-Executive Dean and Marine Ecologist
+Executive Dean and Professor

 College of Arts, Sciences & Education

-Well-known internationally through his research on the ecological role of large sharks both in Australian and Florida waters, Heithaus also serves as the executive dean of the College of Arts, Sciences & Education at FIU.
+Well-known internationally through his research on the ecological role of large sharks both in Australian and Florida waters, Mike Heithaus also serves as the executive dean of the College of Arts, Sciences & Education at FIU.
 He currently conducts research using cutting-edge technology, including cameras worn by animals, to unravel the lives of hard-to-study marine creatures from whales and dolphins to sharks, seals and turtles.
 His lab’s work in Shark Bay, Australia is the most detailed study of the ecological role of sharks in the world and has been used as the underpinning for affecting positive policy changes in shark conservation initiated by several prominent Non-Governmental Organizations.
 He also serves as a member of the science advisory committee for Pew Environment’s International Shark Campaign and was one of the lead researchers for Global FinPrint.

 Research highlights: